rebelinux/packer-ubuntu-vsphere-horizon-iso/README.md

 This repo builds automatically Ubuntu VM templates (Ubuntu 22.04) for VMware vSphere and Horizon environment using Hashicorp's Packer.

-With this repo VM templates for the following Ubuntu systems can be built.

-- Ubuntu Desktop 22.04

-Ubuntu ISO files gets download automatically from public sources.
+Ubuntu ISO files gets downloaded from vCenter Datastore.

 ## How to use this repo

 ### Pre-requesites

-Download or `git clone https://github.com/rebelinux/packer-ubuntu-vsphere-horizon-iso.git` this repo and make sure you have [Packer](https://www.packer.io/downloads) Version 1.8.5 or later installed.
+Download or `git clone https://github.com/rebelinux/packer-ubuntu-vsphere-horizon-iso` this repo and make sure you have [Packer](https://www.packer.io/downloads) Version 1.8.5 or later installed.
 If you don't know Packer, it's a single commandline binary which only needs to be on your `PATH`.

 ### Step 1: Adjust variables